Barbie to Oppenheimer: 10 movies with biggest opening weekends of 2023

 Movie enthusiasts came out in huge numbers to watch the two highly anticipated films back to back, a phenomena that is known as a ‘double feature’ on the internet, and now the numbers speak for themselves.
-Barbie exceeded all expectations, grossing an impressive USD 155 million (INR 1,268 crore approx.) over the weekend and securing the largest opening day of the year.
-Simultaneously, Nolan’s intense historical drama also had an exceptional debut, grossing USD 80.5 million (INR 658 crore approx.) over the weekend.
+Barbie exceeded all expectations, grossing an impressive USD 155 million over the weekend and securing the largest opening day of the year.
+Simultaneously, Nolan’s intense historical drama also had an exceptional debut, grossing USD 80.5 million over the weekend.

 Internet memes and the phenomenon of ‘Barbenheimer’ also played a significant role in the success of these movies, resulting in the fourth-highest-grossing weekend in movie history.
 The success of these films might not surprise those who saw either or both movies over the weekend.
 After all, seeing hoards of moviegoers wearing pink outfits for Barbie and then suiting up for Oppenheimer was quite indicative of things to come.